StarrPhysics/Arduino-Oscilloscope/README.md

 ## Introduction
 This passion-project is an attempt to use the Ardueno's analog pins as a (moderately) viable oscilloscope for studying electrical behavior.
 The program is built in two parts:

-1. A C++ library for operating the Ardueno side of the program.
+1. A C++ library for operating the Arduino side of the program.
-2. A python client which communicates with the Ardueno program and plots the data.
+2. A python client which communicates with the Arduino program and plots the data.

-This program was built with an Ardueno MEGA framework in mind, and so manual adjustment might be neccessary depending on the circumstances.
+This program was built with an Arduino MEGA framework in mind, and so manual adjustment might be necessary depending on the circumstances.
 Note, this program is not an ideal replacement for an oscilloscope due to the limitations of the unspecialized hardware.

 <!---
 ## Features